TASIS England

 TASIS England, formally known as TASIS The American School in England, is an American international boarding and day school in England.
-Founded in 1976, it is the second oldest of the TASIS Schools, a Swiss group of American international boarding schools.
+Founded in 1976, it is the second-oldest of the TASIS Schools, a Swiss group of American international boarding schools.

 Located in Thorpe, Runnymede, in the County of Surrey, the school enrolls approximately 650 pupils from around the world.

 History

 TASIS stands for The American School in Switzerland.
 TASIS England was originally set up as a branch of that school based in Surrey, England.
 Its relationship to the Swiss base of TASIS (other than common ownership) is that of a sister school.
 TASIS England was founded in 1976 by Mary Crist Fleming by way of expansion.
-TASIS England is the second oldest of five American schools in England.
+TASIS England is the second-oldest of five American schools in England.

 Academics

-TASIS England's teacher student ratio is 1:8.
+TASIS England's faculty staff-to-student ratio is 1:5.
 The Upper School is college preparatory and currently operates on a block schedule.

 The Lower and Middle Schools teach the American Core Knowledge curriculum.
 The Upper School since 2005-2006 offers the International Baccalaureate together with the traditional American AP system.
+They offer a total of 24 AP courses.

 TASIS offers is an Academic Travel Program.
 During October break, Upper School students travel, if they wish, to various countries throughout the world.
+International trips are also offered to Middle School students in the spring.